NoriginMedia/candidate-tester/README.md

 ## Candidate-Tester
-This Repo is intended to instruct new Frontend web candidates on steps to follow for completing the Norigin Media testing task.
+This Repo is intended to instruct new Frontend developer (Native & Web) candidates on the steps to follow for completing the Norigin Media testing task.

 ---